By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

 This main recipe makes 2 – 4 servings.
 I also provide other options/recipes, farther down the page.

-- 2 cups of milk of choice (almond, pecan, coconut and raw dairy all work in this recipe)
+- 2 cups of milk of choice (almond, coconut, pecan, and raw dairy all work in this recipe; I use coconut milk)

 - 1 tsp Turmeric powder